-Figure 1 shows an image of HASP prior to the 2006 launch with student payloads integrated.
-The four large payload positions are on the top of the central structure while the eight small payloads are mounted on fiberglass outrigger booms.
+Figure 1 shows an image of HASP before the 2006 launch with student payloads integrated.
+The four large payload positions are on the top of the central structure, while the eight small payloads are mounted on fiberglass outrigger booms.
+For the updated version of HASP there are an additional eight small payload seats on booms positioned below those shown in Figure 1.
 The small payloads may be mounted for nadir pointing.
-The core structure of the platform is a welded aluminum gondola frame with dimensions of 112 cm long, 91.5 cm wide, 51 cm tall.
-For flight, HASP is attached to the Columbia Scientific Balloon Facility (CSBF) Frame (see Figure 2) which provides support for the CSBF vehicle control equipment and attach points for suspension cables, crush pads, and the ballast hopper.
+For flight, HASP is attached to the Columbia Scientific Balloon Facility (CSBF) Frame (see Figure 2), which supports the CSBF vehicle control equipment, support structure for an additional four large payloads and attach points for suspension cables, crush pads, and the ballast hopper.
 Suspension cables run from each of the four corners of the CSBF frame to a pin plate that attaches to the flight train.
-The CSBF control equipment provides control over the balloon systems, as well as HASP uplink and downlink telemetry.
+The CSBF control equipment controls the balloon systems and supports command uplinks to HASP and downlink telemetry from HASP.